 The idea of unit testing view controllers may sound silly at first.
 Shouldn’t you use UI tests to test UI components?
 But if you can tame view controllers with unit tests, you’ll have a much better developer feedback loop.

-Here are my latest articles that aren’t listed in the groups above yet:
+Here are other articles that aren’t listed in the groups above yet:

 I’ve created a class that guides your team through my unit testing approach.
 It covers XCTest foundations, unit testing view controllers, and managing hard dependencies.

-It contains what I’ve learned from applying a developer-centric testing approach to iOS apps — skills I’ve been using for the last 9 years.
+It contains what I’ve learned from applying a unit testing approach to iOS apps — skills I’ve been using for the last 9 years.

-Hi, I’m Jon Reid, the founder of this website and the consultancy Quality Coding.
-I create content about unit testing because it’s been so important for my journey as a developer.
+Hi, I’m Jon Reid, the founder of this website and the consultancy Quality Coding, Inc. I create content about unit testing because it’s been so important for my journey as a developer.